A Queer History of the United States

-A Queer History of the United States is a concise history of LGBT people in US society.
+A Queer History of the United States is a concise history of LGBTQ people in US society.
 It describes ways in which queer people have influenced the evolution of the United States, and how the culture of the United States has affected them.

 A Queer History of the United States was published by Beacon Press in 2011.
 It was recognized with a Stonewall Book Award in 2012.
 The author, Michael Bronski, is a professor of Women's & Gender Studies at Dartmouth College, and professor of Practice in Media and Activism in Studies of Women, Gender, and Sexuality at Harvard University.